Relaxation Techniques for Women Giving Birth Naturally

 Music

 Music speaks to people in many ways.
 It has such a varied impact upon people.
-Music can be used as a tool to evoke emotions across the spectrum-from energizing and invigorating you to soothing you to sleep.
+Music can be used as a tool to evoke emotions across the spectrum-from energizing and invigorating to soothing you to sleep.

 Women giving birth naturally benefit by using relaxation music as part of their relaxation routine to instill relaxation at the first strains of that familiar melody.